robindanzinger/chadojs/readme.md

 ```
 ##### simple console reporter
-add chado.console_reporter.logReport() after test-suite is run.
+add chado.consoleReporter.logReport() after test-suite is run.
 Then a report is logged to the console which lists all not verified assumptions and all not assumed verifications.
 ```
 ======================
 CHADO CONSOLE REPORTER